EthWorks/ENSBuilder/README.md

 ```

 This will setup ENS, register top-level domain `eth` and domain under it `example.eth`.
-It will also create a registrar for `example.eth` as well as global resolver and reverse registrar.
+It will also create a registrar for `example.eth` as well as a global resolver and a reverse registrar.

 The method will return `ethers` provider pre-configured with new ENS.